psybits/gopsydose/README.md

 like so, for example to delete 3 of the oldest logs:

 `gopsydose -clean-old-logs 3`

+You can do the command like so: `gopsydose -clean-old-logs 1 -for-id 1655144869`

+to remove a specific ID, works with `-clean-new-logs 1` as well.

 To see where your config files and database file are: